miguelmartin75/Magnum-libRocket/README.md

 # NOTES

 The RenderInteface uses a Flat2D shader, provided by Magnum.
-If memory is your concern it may be of you to actually create your own Flat2D shader, and use it with the RenderInterface.
+If memory is your concern you may want to actually create your own Flat2D shader (so you can still use the shader in your own rendering code), and use the pre-compiled/linker Flat2D shader with the RenderInterface.
 You may do this by uncommenting `#define LIBROCKET_MAGNUM_CREATE_SHADER`.
 Once this is done, you may provide the shader by: (1) the constructor or (2) the `setShader(Shader&)` method.
 Your shader MUST have texturing enabled, otherwise it will not work.

 # License
 Copyright (C) 2013 Miguel Martin (miguel.martin7.5@hotmail.com)